 Fernandez MA, Evans IC, EH HAssan, Carbone F, Jones CA Neonatal CD8+ T cells are slow to develop into lytic effectors after HSV infection in vivo.
 Eur J Immunol 2008 Immunology, 38: 102-113. *cited in: “Newborn CD8+ T cells are slow off the mark after HSV infection”.
 In this Issue Eur J Immunol.
 2008 Jan;38(1):p.10

-Comparing the effects of HSV cutaneous infection on the migration and function between epidermal and dermal skin gamma delta T cells in vivo
+Comparing the effects of HSV cutaneous infection on the migration and function between skin gamma delta T cells in the murine epidermis and dermis in vivo